-Generally, the scale and presence of the call premium decide if an investor can earn a profit on a derivative deal.
+Generally, for call options, the scale and presence of the call premium decide if an investor can earn a profit on a derivative deal.
 When stock options are in-the-money, call premiums generally increase, and they decrease in value when stock options are closing in to be out-of-the-money.
 Subsequently, the factors influencing whether a stock option is in or out-of-the-money also affect call premiums.

 Call premiums are usually based on the company’s market value, the amount of time left before the expiry of the option, and the volatility level of the stock.
 A call premium for options usually will:

 - Decrease as the expiry date of an option approaches, and the investor’s probability of exercising the option declined.

-- Increase to compensate the seller for the difficulty of forecasting the performance of an unpredictable stock.
+- Increase to compensate the seller for increased volatility of the underlying security.

-Every investment comes with risk, and understanding the risk tolerance level is a crucial factor in determining which investments are appropriate for individual investors.
+Every investment comes with risk, and understanding the individual’s risk tolerance level is a crucial factor in determining which investments are appropriate for individual investors.
 Call premiums are a way to reward investors for the risk they take and minimize their losses.

 CFI is the official provider of the Capital Markets & Securities Analyst (CMSA)® certification program, designed to transform anyone into a world-class financial analyst.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: